AndreiSobo/web_app/documentation/TECHNICAL_OVERVIEW.md

 ## 🚀 Future Enhancement Ideas

 ### Model Improvements
-- **Periodic Model Retraining**: Automated pipeline to retrain with new penguin data
+- **Periodic Model Retraining**: Automated pipeline to retrain with new penguin data.
+The new penguin data can be inputs from users: examples they search for.
+The training can be done on Azure.
 - **Explainable AI Features**: Interactive model card, training process visualization, performance metrics dashboard

 ### Production Features